 In a nutshell…

 Moon – Earth Relations

 Jupiter is visible in the morning sky near the stars of the constellation Pisces

-Saturn is visible in the morning sky, near Capricornus
+Saturn is visible in the morning sky and is located near Capricornus

 Some easy to identify bright stars